 As the recognised experts in the field we can help organisations meet their duties under the Equality Act 2010 through our research, consultancy, training and guidance publications.

 What we do

 Our services and activities include:

 - access consultancy, including access audits, design appraisals, access statements and strategic advice

 - a wide range of training programmes, for both public and in-house delivery

-- research projects in the UK and overseas
+- applied research projects in the UK and overseas

 - advice to the London voluntary and community sectors seeking to improve the accessibility and sustainability of their premises (funded by the City Bridge Trust)